One of Ukraine’s earliest IT companies

 UnityBase Defense

-Secured platform for the security sector.
-SSSCIP conclusion level G3
+Secure platform for the security sector.
+SSSCIP conclusion, assurance level G3

 2016+